tomka/olelo/README.markdown

 - Syntax highlighting (embedded code blocks)
 - Images can be uploaded
 - Image resizing, SVG to bitmap conversion
-- Auto-generated table of contents (via nokogiri)
+- Auto-generated table of contents
 - Templates via include-tag
 - XML tag soup can be used to extend Wiki syntax
 - View pages as S5 presentation